MajesticTwelve12/MajesticTwelve12.github.io/about.md

 ---
 layout: page
 author: Majestic Twelve
-date:   2024-03-06 23:22 -0500
+date:   2025-03-05 1042 -0500
 ---

-## Welcome to my about page
+## Welcome To My About Page

-Yes it is still in a work in progress, I do not mind this kind of a setup.
+- Thank you for supporting my work like writing, and doing small programming on the side!
+The writing that I do really inspires me to explore the world and what people are thinking.
+For example writing about journaling, digital minimalism (Thank you Cal Newport for your excellent book with the same name!), and many other topics that I find interesting.
+Including the realm of technology and how we interface it in our daily lives.

 [![Donate using